Online M.Ed. in Special Education: Individualized Program

 - SED 585: Autism and Social Communication (3 credits)

 - SED 598: Special Topics in Special Education (1-3 credits)

 We have rolling admissions so you can apply and be accepted into the program at any time.
 However, the following dates are recommended:

-- Fall semester (starts in September): submit by August 15th
+- Fall semester (starts in September): August 15th

-- Spring semester (starts in January): submit by December 15th
+- Spring semester (starts in January): December 15th

-- Summer semester (starts in May): submit by April 15th
+- Summer semester (starts in May): April 15th

 After these dates, your application will be considered for the next semester.